MineboxOS/minebox/doc/mb-ui-gateway-api.md

 ### GET /backup/all/status

-Bulk operation for listing all statuses (newest-first list of signle-backup status outputs).
+Bulk operation for listing all statuses (newest-first list of single-backup status outputs).

 ```json